- Part 1. Understanding amps: what are amperes in batteries?

 The current that a 9V battery can provide isn’t just about its average output.
 There are several key factors that influence how much current can be drawn from a 9V battery.
 Let’s break it down further:

-• Discharge Current: When using a 9V battery, the discharge current is the amount of current the battery can consistently provide over a period of time.
-For a standard 9V alkaline battery, this is typically in the range of 50mA to 200mA.
+Discharge Current: When using a 9V battery, the discharge current is the amount of current the battery can consistently provide over a period of time.
+Typical continuous discharge for common devices is 50–200mA, but under heavier loads, alkaline 9V batteries can deliver up to 500–800mA.
 However, this can vary based on the load placed on the battery.
 Higher-power devices may require more current and will drain the battery faster.

 Part 4.
 Capacity of different types of 9V batteries